kexinli1-oss/AIBUILD/README.md

 ## Coding Test Solution
 This repository contains the solution to a coding test, demonstrating proficiency in Javascript (Node.js).
 The project comprises of three major components:

-1. A server that converts and delivers category data in a tree structure.
+1. A server that converts and delivers category data in a tree structure and a client that fetches the data.
 2. A script to check internet connection quality based on the response time from a given URI.
 3. A React Category Selection App with Redux

 # Files and Descriptions:

-## 1. server.js:
-A server using Express.js.
-Reads data from a categories.json file and converts a flat category array into a tree structure.
-Has an endpoint /categoryTree that returns the tree-structured category data.
-## 2. checkInternetConnection.js:
+## 1. checkInternetConnection.js:
 Checks the quality of an internet connection using Node's https module.
 Tries to get a response from a specified URI (https://www.google.com by default).
 Assesses the quality of the connection as "good", "fine", or "terrible" based on the response time.

+## 2. server.js,fetchCategories.js:
+A server using Express.js.
+Reads data from a categories.json file and converts a flat category array into a tree structure.
+Has an endpoint /categoryTree that returns the tree-structured category data. fetchCategories.js

 # Usage:

+## 1. Internet Connection Checker (checkInternetConnection.js):
+Run: node checkInternetConnection.js.
+Check the console for the internet connection quality assessment.

-## 1. Server (server.js):
+## 2. Server (server.js), client (fetchCategories.js):
+Run: node server.js.
+Run a server that provide the data.

-Run: node server.js
+Run: node fetchCategories.js
 Access the /categoryTree endpoint via a web browser or tools like Postman to fetch the tree-structured category data.

-## 2. Internet Connection Checker (checkInternetConnection.js):
-Run: node checkInternetConnection.js
-Check the console for the internet connection quality assessment.

 ## React Category Selection App with Redux